Closed manifolds with transcendental L2-Betti numbers: Finitely presented groups

 It is clear that there are all together only countably many possible $L^2$-Betti numbers using the integral group ring of finitely presented groups (as the set of isomorphism classes of these groups is countable).

 It is an open question how this set exactly looks like.
-In \cite{lueck:_restr_set_of_l_betti_number} it is shown that for any $L^2$-Betti number $r$ of the universal covering of a compact manifold there is a Turing machine which produces a sequence of rational numbers whose limes superior is $r$.
-But there seem to be many groups which satisfy this property and which are not obtained by the methods of this paper or of \cite{grabowski10:_turin_machin_dynam_system_and_atiyah_probl}.
+In \cite{Groth} it is implicitly discussed that for any $L^2$-Betti number $r$ of the universal covering of a finite CW-complex there is a Turing machine which produces a sequence of rational numbers whose limit superior is $r$.

-In \cite{lueck:_restr_set_of_l_betti_number}, it is also shown that an $L^2$-Betti number obtained from a finitely presented group with solvable word problem is of the form $\sum_{n\in I}^\infty 2^{-n}$ for a recursive subset $I\subset\naturals$.
-Consequently, these are precisely the $L^2$-Betti numbers obtained with groups which have a solvable word problem. \end{remark}
+In \cite{Groth}, it is also shown that an $L^2$-Betti number obtained from a finitely presented group with solvable word problem which is of $L^2$-determinant class (as introduced in \cite{MR1828605}, and satisfied for all the groups we constructed in this article) is of the form $\sum_{n\in I} 2^{-n}$ for a recursive subset $I\subset\naturals$.
+Consequently, these are precisely the $L^2$-Betti numbers obtained with groups which have a solvable word problem and satisfy the determinant conjecture. \end{remark}

 \begin{remark} The construction we have described here allows for many modifications.
 Essentially, we can make an operator $A$ which accepts \emph{local} patterns in the Cayley graph of $\G$.
 One interesting modification would be to only accept 1-neighborhoods of hooks with a thickened neighborhood of the ends.